tayapro/just-works/README.md

 ## Credits

 ### Content

+- The hamburger menu for mobile devices and footer icons as ideas were taken from "Love running" lesson.
-- All content was written by the developer
+- All other content was written by the developer.

 ### Media
 - [Adult black puppy in yellow raincoat](https://unsplash.com/photos/adult-black-puppy-in-yellow-raincoat-lJJlaUWYrPE?utm_content=creditShareLink&utm_medium=referral&utm_source=unsplash) photo by [charlesdeluvio](https://unsplash.com/@charlesdeluvio)